What Does "Beautiful Architecture" Really Mean?

 Adolf Loos graduated from the Higher Technical School in Dresden in 1905 and wrote the book "Ornament and Crime".

-However, soon the manifesto of functionality began to reveal its excessive categoricalness, passing into a ban on the discussion of the beauty of architecture.
-Engineers took over.
-A building was considered successful if every element fulfilled a functional role, and unsuccessful if it was decorated in a pattern.
+Before long, however, the manifesto of functionality began to reveal its excessive rigidity, hardening into a ban on any discussion of architectural beauty.
+The engineers had taken over.
+A building was deemed a success if every element served a function, and a failure if it bore any decorative pattern.

-More importantly, the modernist architects remained as romantic as their predecessors.
-The architecture they created also tried not only to shelter people from the sun or rain, but to evoke a certain mood.
-They were decorations for the propagated ideal life of the future.
+More to the point, the modernist architects remained every bit as romantic as their predecessors.
+The architecture they created also tried to do more than shelter people from sun or rain; it sought to evoke a particular mood.
+Their buildings were stage sets for the ideal life of the future they were promoting.

-The aesthetic image of modernism was so important to the architects that more than once they betrayed even their own ideals of practicality.
-The Villa Savoy was an expensive construction fad and was built by hand.
-The walls and roof were meant to create a special sense of superiority and otherness, just as the jewel-encrusted aisles of a Catholic church during the Counter-Reformation.
-By Modernist standards, the flat roof was as much of a sham as the Classicist buildings.
+The aesthetic image of modernism mattered so much to these architects that more than once they betrayed even their own ideals of practicality.
+The Villa Savoye was an expensive architectural whim, built by hand.
+Its walls and roof were meant to create a special sense of superiority and otherness, much like the jewel-encrusted aisles of a Catholic church during the Counter-Reformation.
+By modernist standards, the flat roof was just as much a sham as the buildings of the Classicists.

 1936

-There is dripping from the ceiling in the hallway, dripping from the ceiling above the ramp, and the garage wall is completely soaked with water.
-Moreover, my bathroom is still dripping from the ceiling, too, and in bad weather it floods because water spurts through the skylight.
+Water is dripping from the ceiling in the hallway, dripping from the ceiling above the ramp, and the garage wall is completely soaked.
+What's more, my bathroom ceiling is still dripping too, and in bad weather it floods, because water pours in through the skylight.

 Le Corbusier